Singularities of base loci on abelian varieties

 (When there are divisorial components the situation is completely understood, see the last part of the proof below).
 By a standard argument it follows that the conclusion of Theorem holds also for the (scheme-theoretic) intersection of translates of theta divisors of a principally polarized abelian variety $A$ by all points of a finite subgroup $H\subset A$.

 Here and in the sequel, given a morphism $f:X\rightarrow Y$ and an ideal sheaf $\a$ on $Y$ we will denote $f^{-1}\a$ the inverse image ideal sheaf on $X$, i.e. the ideal sheaf generated by the pullbacks of local sections of $\a$.
+The translation by a point $x\in A$ is denoted $t_x$.

 \begin{introcorollary} Let $A$ be a principally polarized abelian variety, $\Theta$ a theta divisor, and $H$ a finite subgroup of $A$.
 Let Then